NOTE: THIS INFORMATION IS FOR RETURNING SOPHOMORE/JUNIOR/SENIOR STUDENTS ONLY

 What Is Housing Lottery And Am I Required To Participate?

-Housing Lottery is the process by which our current registered students select their housing accommodations for the next academic year.
+Housing Lottery is the process by which our rising sophomore, junior and senior students select their housing accommodations for the next academic year.
 Students are required to reside in Wittenberg housing the entire time they are enrolled.
 Students with fewer than 60 credit hours must live in a residence hall; students with over 60 earned credit hours after the spring semester may live in a Witt rental property.

 How Are Housing Lottery Numbers Assigned?